 81% of marketers view content as a core business strategy (CMI).

-Content marketing is the process of using high-quality content to attract and nurture leads, gently letting them slide inside your marketing funnel from one touchpoint to another.
+Content marketing uses high-quality content to attract and nurture leads, gently letting them slide inside your marketing funnel from one touchpoint to another.

 Content marketing is evergreen and will be a key component of your online marketing.
 Whether you are providing expert tips over a podcast or interviewing valued guests over your YouTube channel, the idea is to use valuable content to help convert non-believers to believers over time.